Jeffreyg2240/Independent-Study-Java/entries/Entry_2.md

 **JDK**: Java Development Kit
 System.out.print vs System.out.println
-System.out.println line breaks for the characters, System.out.print doesn’t.
+System.out.println line breaks for the characters, System.out.print doesn’t. println allows the text after it to spike a line, while print would remain on the same line, just like 'puts' vs 'prints'

 Outputs and strings can be concatanted using “+”
 ```java
 String username = "PrinceNelson";